 Wow!
 This is all we’ve got to say when the time comes to talk about Laguna!
-Growing up in a windy city where museums and galleries were around every corner it is simply refreshing to see an abundance of galleries.
+Growing up in a windy city where museums and galleries were around every corner it is simply refreshing to see an abundance of galleries in this part of SoCal.

 The number of publically available galleries is pretty low in LA and OC area, thus going to private galleries can be just as enlightening as you’d say a trip to a museum with outdated artwork.
 The town’s store fronts are safely harbored within the the walls of the Laguna Canyon and unravel on the way to the Pacific Coast highway.
 The city literally opens up towards the ocean like a book.